dqops/dqo/docs/checks/column/text/text-length-below-min-length.md

 # text length below min length data quality checks

-A column-level check that ensures that the number of text values in the monitored column with a length below the length defined by the user as a parameter does not exceed set thresholds.
+This check finds texts that are shorter than the minimum accepted text length.
+It counts the number of texts that are too short and raises a data quality issue when too many invalid texts are found.

 ___